Police rape trial: Officer guilty of sexually violating colleague in Northland motel

 "The conduct of some of the people involved fell well short of expectations," he said.

-An application to continue the accused officer's interim name suppression was declined by Judge Evangelos Thomas but the decision has been appealed and suppression will continue until the challenge can be determined.
+An application to continue the accused officer's interim name suppression was declined by Judge Thomas but the decision has been appealed and suppression will continue until the challenge can be determined.

+In a statement, Superintendent Naila Hassan said while the judicial process is not yet complete police are unable to specifically comment further on this case.

+But she said police did want to acknowledge the strength of the victim over the last year and will continue to provide support to her as best as possible.